hkjens/hkjens/README.md

 Like most other developers, I had to choose between keeping code private or not.
 I've decided to start sharing code, I feel that's the best thing to do in the long run.

 Most code will be published as public repositories of HKdigital.

-But note that I'm just starting to share code and that this is work in progress.
+Getting private code in shape, so the community can profit from it, is an ongoing work in progress.
+Please contact me if you want to join me by contributing in hours of work, financially or some other way.

 https://github.com/HKdigital

-## Fundraising against cancer

-Cancer is never far away, everyone knows someone who's life has been taken over by cancer.
-And how about you own future?
-We need a lot of money for research against cancer.
-This year I join **Alpe d'HuZes** and hope you can support me.

-### Help

-If you want to help in the fight against cancer, please donate whatever you think that feels good for you.
-**100%** of your donation will be directed to cancer research.
+# Support cancer research

+If you like my work and would like to motivate me to continue doing these things, please donate some money for cancer research.
+Do it for a better future of others and yourself!

+Currently I'm participating with team HKmobile in Alpe d'HuZes 2022:

+Alpe d'HuZes is a unique sporting event where as much money as possible is raised for cancer research and for improving the quality of life of people with cancer.
+On a single day, 5000 participants will bike, hike or run the Alpe d'Huez.
+Attempting a maximum of six climbs, under the motto 'giving up is not an option'.

 https://www.opgevenisgeenoptie.nl/fundraisers/JensKleinhout

-### Limited offer

-In exchange for a donation, maybe I can help you with some small Javascript / ECMAScript challenge that you are stuck with.

-You can contact me via contact@hkdigital.nl